 Social media doesn’t always help.
 It can motivate people to try to outdo each other and show the world only the best, edited versions of our lives.
 I too have been guilty of that, despite knowing that all it really brings is emptiness, competition and confusion.

 My biggest hope for obtaining true connection is by creating a retreat that allows you to take some time out to work on your healing processes.
 A place where you connect with others without these external distractions and more importantly re-connect with our own bodies and minds, learning how to take better care of ourselves and nurture ourselves with compassion.

-When I see beautiful people like many of my clients recommending their family and friends and wanting all good things for them, it gives me hope.
+When I see beautiful people like many of my patients recommending their family and friends and wanting all good things for them, it gives me hope.
 This type of connection brings about positivity and gives us strength and support in a safe and trusted environment.

 What I’m hoping to convey with this blog is to ask you to connect, just for today.
 Who knows, tomorrow you may find it easier to do so again.
 Connection may be just asking somebody how their day went, and then truly LISTENING to their response.
 Start small (baby steps!) and build from there.

 Never give up hope that you can trust again.
 There are people out there who want to see you thrive, you just have to understand what a healthy friendship is and once you’ve found it, don’t let go.